learning-zone/python-basics/README.md

             `$ sudo tcpdump -n -r output.pcap`

-            The tcpdump program is full of useful options and filters beyond what I’ve mentioned here.
-The man page (type man tcpdump) not only goes over all of these options and filters, but it also provides a nice primer on TCP packet construction, so it’s worth looking through if you want to dig deeper into tcpdump’s abilities.
+            The tcpdump program is full of useful options and filters beyond what I've mentioned here.
+The man page (type man tcpdump) not only goes over all of these options and filters, but it also provides a nice primer on TCP packet construction, so it's worth looking through if you want to dig deeper into tcpdump's abilities.

         - Use Wireshark
 ---